Kylir/oled-fun/README.md

 + Why is there no semi colons?

 You don't need them in Javascript.
-Try for few weeks...
+Try it for few weeks and tell me you want to go back...